 Where that database is located by default depends on which version of Transana you use and what operating system you use.
 Of course, you have the option of moving the data location if you choose.

-With Multi-user Transana, your database is stored on the server you connect to.
+With Transana Multiuser, your database is stored on the server you connect to.
 You don’t have a local copy of the database files.

 This gets a little complicated.
 Sorry about that.

 - MacOS: HOME\Transana 2\databases